 These cases can be defended.
-In fact, unless the plaintiffs find someone who can be forced to admit the download, their chances of proving the case become exceedingly small (see here for a very good discussion of the potential evidentiary issues associated with proving a case like this).
+In fact, unless the plaintiffs find someone who can be forced to admit the download, their chances of proving the case become exceedingly small.
 Here are some thoughts on legitimate defenses, which you will probably find conflict with the overblown claims in some plaintiffs' demand letters:

 1. The plaintiffs have to prove that it was the Defendant that violated the copyright.
 It is not enough just to show that the copyright was violated by someone over the internet connection owned by the defendant.
 If the plaintiffs are suggesting that there was an agreement between the people involved, it's up to them to prove it.